jfahmy/Prose-and-Babel-API/README.md

-## How I setup this GRPC application:
+## Steps for setting up a GRPC application:

 1. DEFINE THE SERVICE
     - specify a named service in your .proto file then define the rpc methods inside it (remote procedural calls)